sebastien-perpignane/cardgame-ui/README.md

 # If you want to run the project

-First, you will need to install [cardgame engine repo](https://github.com/sebastien-perpignane/cardgame) in your local mvn repository.
+First, you will need to install [cardgame engine](https://github.com/sebastien-perpignane/cardgame) in your local mvn repository.
 Clone the repo and run :

 ```shell
 ./mvnw install
 ```

-Secondly, you will need [cardgame web server](https://github.com/sebastien-perpignane/cardgame-websever) runnin.
+Secondly, you will need [cardgame web server](https://github.com/sebastien-perpignane/cardgame-websever) running.
 Clone the repo and execute :

 ```shell
 ./mvnw spring-boot:run